 5. Build Your Website

 With products and suppliers secured, it's time to start building your new storefront.
 One option you can go with is a headless eCommerce platform.
-This will let you have total control over your own website, but will require you to build and launch everything on your own.
+This will let you have total control over your dropshipping websites, but will require you to build and launch everything on your own.
+If you choose this route, you'll also want to look into using a dropshipping website builder.

 6. Settle on Finances and Payments Software